-As a City employee, you are eligible for an Emergency Ride Home.
-The Marin Emergency Ride Home (ERH) Program provides a free ride home in cases of emergency for employees who use alternative transportation, such as carpooling, vanpooling, public transit, bicycling, and walking.
+The Marin Emergency Ride Home (ERH) Program provides a free ride home in cases of emergency for employees who use alternative transportation, such as carpooling, van-pooling, public transit, bicycling, and walking.

-- Initially the trip may be paid by either you or the City.
-Reimbursement will be provided by the MARIN ERH program.
+- Pay for the trip, then submit this form to be reimbursed.
+Reimbursement will be provided by the Marin ERH program.

 This program is administered by the Transportation Authority of Marin.
 Like everything else in life, there are rules, check them out.

 In the event that the trip home is longer than what the TAM reimbursement allows, the City will supplement the rest.
-Contact Rebecca for the account code to use for your reimbursement request.
+Contact Jennifer for the account code to use for your reimbursement request.

 Brought to you by the Ministry of Alternative Commute